A v B plc

-A v.
-B plc is a 2003 case in English law in which a Premiership footballer sought an injunction to prevent a Sunday newspaper from publishing details of his extra-marital affair.
+A v B plc (also known as Flitcroft v MGN Ltd) is a 2003 case in English legal case in which a Premiership footballer sought an injunction to prevent a Sunday newspaper from publishing details of his extra-marital affair.
 The Court of Appeal granted a temporary injunction against publication.
 The case established that it is not for the press to show a public interest in publication but for the applicant to show why a free press should be overborne.

 Lord Woolf remarked in the case "Where an individual is a public figure he is entitled to have his privacy respected.
 A public figure is entitled to a private life" but a celebrity "should recognise that because of his public position he must expect and accept that his actions will be more closely scrutinised by the media."